While brain-storming headlines for this post, I first settled with “Do this or don’t publish your content” and then the current one.

 a) Internal links:

 Check: If you have linked to relevant articles in your blog.
 Also link this new article in older posts.
-Here is an epic guide by my friend Ankit Singla on internal link building and its benefits.

 b) External Links: